flamedfury/flamedfury.com/src/pages/now.md

 ---
 title: /now
-description: What I am currently reading, listening to and watching.
+description: What I am currently up to
 permalink: /now/index.html
 layout: now.njk
 ---

-This is my [now](https://nownownow.com/about) page, inspired by all the wonderful [now](https://nownownow.com/) pages out there.
-You should create one too!

-What I am currently reading, listening to and watching.
+This is a [now page](https://nownownow.com/about), and if you have your own site, [you should make one](https://nownownow.com/about), too.